PayFabric/Portal/PayFabric/Sections/PayFabric Settings.md

-To configure transaction-related settings, navigate to Settings > DEV Central > PayFabric Settings.
+To configure transaction-related settings.
 Please see the detailed description for each corresponding section below.

+# PayFabric Settings

+Navigate to Settings > DEV Central > PayFabric Settings.

 ## Design Mode